Mélanie Roschewitz, PhD

 Background

 I started my studies with a B.Sc. in Mathematics as well as a postgraduate diploma in Statistics from the University of Strasbourg (France).
 Later, I graduated from ETH Zurich with a M.Sc. in Data Science, focusing on medical applications of machine learning.
 I then joined Microsoft Research Cambridge (UK), where I was an Applied Researcher in their medical imaging team, focusing on developing ML models for personalized treatment as well as on open-source efforts in ML for healthcare.
-In October 2021, I then started my PhD at at Imperial College London, advised by Prof. Ben Glocker.
+In October 2021, I then started my PhD at at Imperial College London, advised by Prof. Ben Glocker, graduating July 2025.
 During my PhD, I was a 2024 recipient of the Google PhD fellowship in Health & Bioscience and of the Imperial College President’s scholarship.
 And I also joined the Kheiron Medical Technologies ML research team for an internship from April to October 2022.

 News

-Jul 01, 2025 | I’ve successfully graduated from my PhD, with my thesis: ‘Towards robust and reliable disease classification in medical imaging’ 🎓🎉 |
+| Jul 01, 2025 | I’ve successfully graduated from my PhD, with my thesis: ‘Towards robust and reliable disease classification in medical imaging’ 🎓🎉 |

-Jun 22, 2025 | Our papers Automatic dataset shift identification to support safe deployment of medical imaging AI and CF-Seg: Counterfactuals meet Segmentation have been accepted at MICCAI 2025! |
+| Jun 22, 2025 | Our papers Automatic dataset shift identification to support safe deployment of medical imaging AI and CF-Seg: Counterfactuals meet Segmentation have been accepted at MICCAI 2025! |

-Jun 16, 2025 | Our paper Robust image representations with counterfactual contrastive learning has been published in Medical Image Analysis. |
+| Jun 16, 2025 | Our paper Robust image representations with counterfactual contrastive learning has been published in Medical Image Analysis. |